olaviinha/NeuralImageSuperResolution/README.md

 # Neural Image Super-Resolution (Colabs)

 This is a collection of Colab Notebooks for various neural image enhancers in an attempt to enlarge low resolution images with restored details in high quality.
+All notebooks support batch processing of an entire directory.
 All notebooks were made to run in Google Colaboratory, using Google Drive as data source and storage.

 ## Latent Diffusion + FBCNN